browndw/docuscope-ca-online/paper/paper.md

 # Summary

 DocuScope Corpus Analysis & Concordancer is a Streamlit application for corpus and rhetorical text analysis.
-It combines spaCy linguistic annotation with DocuScope rhetorical tagging and runs in either desktop or multi-user modes.
+It combines spaCy linguistic annotation with DocuScope rhetorical tagging—a taxonomy that identifies functional language patterns such as narrative, reasoning, and description—and runs in either desktop or multi-user modes.
 A headless API and CLI allow scripted workflows without the web interface.

 Version 0.4.1 of the software is archived on Zenodo (doi:10.5281/zenodo.17392153) [@brown2025docuscopeca].